 - Service and Trades (Empl_Class L or U)

 - Administrative/Professional (Empl_Class A)

-- The maximum benefit each week is the employee’s standard hours, or their average hours during the early, pre-pandemic months of 2020.
-Beginning on January 15, 2020 it will be 70% of this amount.
+- Until January 23, 2020, the maximum benefit each week is the employee’s standard hours, or their average hours during the early, pre-pandemic months of 2020.

 Non-student temporary staff (those in Empl_Class T, excluding LHTs and Interns in Empl_Class E) will be paid for time worked, reported and approved.
 They are not eligible for a paid Excused Absence.

 See the Financial Matters for Students FAQs for more information about financial support available for students who are unable to work remotely.